wazuh/wazuh-ansible/ansible-role-filebeat/README.md

-Ansible Role: Filebeat for ELK Stack
+Ansible Role: Filebeat for Elastic Stack
 ------------------------------------

 An Ansible Role that installs [Filebeat](https://www.elastic.co/products/beats/filebeat), this can be used in conjunction with [ansible-wazuh-manager](https://github.com/wazuh/wazuh-ansible/ansible-wazuh-server).